 For ongoing detailed monitoring of Puppet Server performance, use the Profile Parser to post data to Jaeger.
 Use a cron

 job or similar approach to run the Profile Parser periodically and post its formatted results to Jaeger.
+The following example parses the local logs on your primary server.
+If you have compilers, run the Puppet Profile Parser on one or more compilers and post the results to Jaeger from the compilers.

-[root@master ~]# /usr/local/bin/puppet-profile-parser.rb -f zipkin \
+/usr/local/bin/puppet-profile-parser.rb -f zipkin \

 /var/log/puppetlabs/puppetserver/puppetserver.log \